hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

     + overfitting disappear
     + little data $\implies$ ver vague predictions
     + many different parameters settings have significant posterior probability
+  + more and more data:
+    + posterior probability will get more and more focused on a few settings of parameters
+    + posterior prediction will get much shaper

 + A class example of overfitting
+  + example: (left diagram)
+    + 6 data points
+    + red line: fit w/ a fifth order polynomial $\implies$ exactly thought the data more or less
+    + green line: a straight line w/ only two degrees of freedom
-  + which model better? (right diagram)
+  + which model better?
-    + complicated models fitting the data better
+    + complicated models fitting the data better:
+      + 6 coefficients and almost perfectly
       + not economical
       + making silly predictions
+    + simple model
+      + two coefficients
+      + fit data badly
+    + blue arrow:
+      + red curve predict a value lower than any of the observed data points $\implies$ nor reasonable
+      + green line: predict a sensible value
-  + more complicated model (left diagram)
+  + more complicated model (right diagram)
-    + starting w/ a reasonable prior over all fifth-order polynomials
+    + starting w/ a reasonable prior over all fifth-order polynomials w/ coefficient not too big
-    + using the full posterior distribution
+    + compute the full posterior distribution over the fifth order polynomial
+    + red lines shown as samples from the distribution
+    + thicker line means higher probability in the posterior
+    + thin curves miss a few of data points by quite a lot, nevertheless they're quite close to most of the data points
     + get vague and sensible predictions
+    + blue arrow will get different predictions w/ different models
+    + on average they make a prediction quite close to the prediction made by the green line
   + no reason why the amount of data should influence prior beliefs about the complexity of the model
+  + true Basian:
+    + you have prior about how complicatied things might be
+    + because you haven't elected any data yet
+    + not mean things much simplier

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture10/lec10.pptx" ismap target="_blank">